Introduction

 -

-3. Under what circumstances Macao SAR residents would not be allowed to use the e-Channels to enter or exit Hong Kong?
+3. Under what circumstances Macao SAR residents would not be allowed to use the e-Channel service to enter or exit Hong Kong?

-Answer: Under the following circumstances, Macao SAR residents are not allowed to use e-Channels to enter or exit Hong Kong,
+Answer: Under the following circumstances, Macao SAR residents are not allowed to use the e-Channel service to enter or exit Hong Kong,

-- The validity period of the Macao SAR Resident Identity Card expires;
+- The Macao SAR Resident Identity Card has expired;

 - A visa is required for entry into the Hong Kong SAR due to change of nationality, but prior authorisation from the Hong Kong SAR Government has not been obtained;

-- Pursuant to the decision of the Hong Kong Immigration Department.
+- Subject to the decision of the Hong Kong Immigration Department.

 -

-4. For residents holding a damaged Macao SAR Permanent Resident Identity Card (e.g. the chip of the identity card flakes off) along with a valid Macao SAR Passport, can they enter Hong Kong?
+4. For residents holding a damaged Macao SAR Permanent Resident Identity Card (e.g. detachment of the chip of identity card) along with a valid Macao SAR Passport, can they enter Hong Kong?

-Answer: Residents are not allowed to enter Hong Kong with a damaged Macao SAR Permanent Resident Identity Card (e.g. the chip of the identity card flakes off), even if they present a valid Macao SAR Passport.
+Answer: Residents are not allowed to enter Hong Kong with a damaged Macao SAR Permanent Resident Identity Card (e.g. the chip of the identity card detached), even if they also present a valid Macao SAR Passport.
 Instead, they should replace their Macao SAR Resident Identity Card at the Identification Services Bureau as soon as possible, and enter Hong Kong with their new identity card.
-On the other hand, for residents who need to travel to Hong Kong before their identity card is renewed, they may apply for a “Visit Permit for Residents of the Macao SAR to the Hong Kong SAR” at the Identification Services Bureau.
+On the other hand, residents who need to travel to Hong Kong before their identity card is renewed may apply for a “Visit Permit for Residents of the Macao SAR to the Hong Kong SAR” at the Identification Services Bureau.

 -

-5. For successful enrolees of the Hong Kong e-Channel service, can they use any of their fingerprints for identity verification at e-Channels?
+5. For successful enrolees for the Hong Kong e-Channel service, can they use any of their fingerprints for identity verification at e-Channels?

-Answer: When passing through the e-Channels, enrolees must use the same fingerprint that has been enrolled for the e-Channel service for immigration clearance to enter and exit Hong Kong.
+Answer: When passing through the e-Channels, enrolees must use the same fingerprint that has been enrolled for the e-Channel service for immigration clearance when entering and exiting Hong Kong.

 -

-6. If successful enrolees of the Hong Kong e-Channel service cannot verify their fingerprint at e-Channels, what should they do?
+6. If successful enrolees for the Hong Kong e-Channel service cannot verify their fingerprint at e-Channels, what should they do?

 Answer: They may seek assistance from the duty officer of the Hong Kong Immigration Department.